 Where an application is incomplete, a caseworker will be expected to contact the applicant to rectify the issue.
 Applicants will be given an opportunity to submit supplementary evidence.

-Those that apply before the Brexit withdrawal agreement comes into force on 30 March 2019 will have the right to administrative review of the decision to refuse, in which case a caseworker will be required to check the decision is correct.
-However, those who apply after 30 March 2019 will have a statutory right to appeal, which appears a more helpful remedy.
+Those that apply before the Brexit withdrawal agreement comes into force, will have the right to administrative review of the decision to refuse, in which case a caseworker will be required to check the decision is correct.
+However, those who apply after this will have a statutory right to appeal, which appears a more helpful remedy.

 If an application is refused prior to 31 December 2020, the individual may make another application for settled status provided this is before 30 June 2021.